 These boots can take a beating – and that’s an essential quality of any shop-worn safety boot.
 It’s even more important in the welding field.
 But it’s important that you do your best to maintain them to get maximum use value from your Timberlands – or whatever pair you choose from our “best welding boots” recommended list.

-Number Three: Iron Age Welders Boots
+3. Iron Age Welders Boots

 Here’s a reasonably priced pair of work boots that made the cut, despite not being nearly as well-known as the others on our list.
 Iron Age boots are made with a synthetic sole and 100% leather boot.
 They are ASTM safety compliant with an external metatarsal guard and electrical hazard protection as well.
-Kevlar stitching provided here seems to hold up better then anything during frequent use in a welding shop.
+Kevlar stitching provided here seems to hold up better than anything during frequent use in a welding shop.

 These solid steel toe boots also feature a moisture-wicking nylon mesh – so your foot will be more comfortable in any working conditions – even when you’re sweating a lot.
-Well most boots require time to break them in comfortably.
+Well, most boots require time to break them in comfortably.
 But these Iron Age boots seem like they’re ready to be worn on the job immediately – without a lot of breaking in.

 Iron Age boots are made for a variety of trades including welders, electricians, concrete workers and masons, metal workers, landscapers, construction trades, and oil and gas workers.
 That’s a wide range of industrial applications.
 Not only do they have steel toes, but the external toe and metatarsal protection too.